 Around 1966, then Prime Minister of Australia, Harold Holt and his wife Zara Holt, owned a holiday cottage they called "The Shack" at Bingil Bay.
 It sat high on the hill with views as far as Dunk Island.
 The couple were keen spearfishers.
 The cottage did not have a telephone.

-Graham & Sue Denny have recently taken over management of the caravan park and will be posting updates from time to time on this page.
+The Owners of Dunk Island View Caravan Park would like to extend a very warm welcome Sue Van Wessem and Shaun Lambert who have recently taken over the management of the park.
+Sue and Shaun will be posting updates from time to time on this page.
 This is the place to find out what's been going on and what exciting things we have coming up...